WsCandy/scala-snap/README.md

 5. Output as the game plays out.
 Although the game will play out almost instantly you can view logs of what transpired.

 > [!TIP]
 > The last player to run out of cards will win!
-So if you select `Both` and one `Deck` then a player will win be default.
+So if you select `Both` and one `Deck` then a player will win by default.

 ## Running and Testing
 To run the project simply run the follow command in a shell of your choosing.
 This project was developed on MacOS using `sbt` so you will need to have it installed. `sbt` was backed by the following Java Version `Corretto 17.0.11`.